jeremy-simeon/kata-engie/README.md

 ## Exercice 1

-The website should contain a form that allow to give the properties of a building:
+The website should contain a form that allows to give the properties of a building:
 - ground area
 - number of levels
 - usage